bitPogo/kmock/docs/src/howto/assertion.md

 }
 ```

-Internally all concrete types will be converted in a `eq` constraint.
+Internally all concrete types will be converted into a `eq` constraint.
 For example an Expectation Method is called with `42`.
 `42` will be converted into `eq(42)`.
 Currently the following constraints are implemented: